otp-demo/otp-gitops-apps/clusters/cluster-services/amazon-cloudwatch/README.md

 aws_secret_access_key=
 ```

-The corresponding IAM policy in AWS is CloudWatchAgentServerPolicy it needs to be applied to the profile that the credentials belong too.
+The corresponding IAM policy that needs toe be enabled against the credentials is CloudWatchAgentServerPolicy, without this the metrics wont be saved.

-**DO NOT COMMIT CREDENTIALS GIT**

 ## Configuration
-This is for informational purposes, the clustername customization is done automatically, when the application is deployed, a job will run, find the cluster name and create the config map
+A configuratio file is used to inform the agent of what metrics to collect and where to send them.
+The clustername customization is done automatically, when the application is deployed, a job will run, find the cluster name and create the config map accordingly.

-Similar to the credentials, a configuration file that is cluster (maybe not always) specific needs to be also created, the configMapGenerator function of kustomize is also used to read the contents of the cwagentconfig.json and create a configmap from it.

 Region, this can be the same for all, but does not have to be.
 ```